 Where to stay in Bishkek

-Apple Hostel – Apple Hostel is conveniently located right next to West Bus Station, which has plenty of transport links to the airport, places around Issy-Kul lake, and Osh.
-The rooms at Apple Hostel are super comfy and are all equipped with good quality bedding.
+Apple Hostel – Apple Hostel is conveniently located right next to West Bus Station, which has plenty of transport links to the airport, places around Issy-Kul Lake, and Osh.
+The rooms at Apple Hostel are super comfy and are all equipped with good-quality bedding.
 We recommend this hostel for travellers who like to be social and meet fellow globe trotters.

 Solutel Hotel – Solutel Hotel is a shining example of a hotel that knows what it’s doing!
 The hotel is well equipped with amenities such as a fridge and mini-bar, restaurant, breakfast bar, sauna and gym.
 The rooms are modernly decorated and boast HUGE beds.
-We recommend this hotel for travellers that want some luxury before heading out in the wilderness of Kyrgyzstan.
+We recommend this hotel for travellers that want some luxury before heading out into the wilderness of Kyrgyzstan.

 For more prices and deals on properties in Bishkek, CLICK HERE.

 Travel Insurance – No matter where you’re travelling to, it’s a good idea to make sure you’re covered for any accidents or losses.
 We spent days and weeks searching for insurance, but most insurers would not allow us to take out a policy as we were already abroad.
 Our personal choice is Safteywing.
 You can opt for automatic monthly payments, just like a subscription.
 More importantly, it is available in 180 countries and can be purchased whilst already travelling.
 There is no cap on the duration of travel.

 Visa – Before you travel to any country, make sure to check if you need a visa. iVisa is a fantastic website that is super easy and quick to use.
 Just type in where you are from. and where you are going. to check if you need a visa.
 If you do, you can quickly make an application online.